system76/tech-docs/src/models/thelio-b4/repairs.md

     - Dust filter
     - Acrylic spacer
     - Fan
-6. Thread the new fan's cable through the opening in the bottom-front corner of the case and through the velcro connector near the front edge.
+6. The new fan's cable should be oriented towards the front-right corner of the case.
+Thread the new fan's cable through the opening in the back of the case and through the two velcro connectors leading to the Thelio-IO board.

 ![Bottom case fan cable management](./img/bottom-fan-cable-management.webp)